-The Operation of Domestic Animals Registry Services Code of Practice 2008 is made under section 22 of the Domestic Animals Regulation 2001.
-The instrument records the Minister's approval of the "Code of Practice for Operation of Domestic Animals Registry Services 2008" which is attached to the instrument.
+The Domestic Animals (Operation of Domestic Animals Registry Services) Code of Practice 2008 (No 2) is made under section 22 of the Domestic Animals Regulation 2001.
+The instrument records the Minister's approval of the "Code of Practice for Operation of Domestic Animals Registry Services 2008" (the Code of Practice) which is attached to the instrument.